 - Add snow peas to stir fry.

-- Add fresh or frozen peas to soups, salads, pastas, and casseroles.
+- Add fresh or frozen peas to soups, salads, pasta dishes, and casseroles.

 - Add frozen peas to a green smoothie.

 Cabbage is one of the oldest vegetables, dating back to the 1600s.
 It’s no wonder it has been around so long.
 It is low in calories and loaded with nutrition.
 It is inexpensive, readily available and easy to prepare.